mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 [Check out this facilitators guide](http://mediasmarts.ca/sites/mediasmarts/files/pdfs/half-girl-half-face_guide.pdf) from Media Smarts for teaching a workshop on online image to girls in grade 7-8.

 View [these instructions](http://andrewfuller.com.au/wp-content/uploads/2014/08/Teaching-Girls.pdf) on how you have to adapt your teaching style when teaching girls by Andrew Fuller.

+[Watch a video](http://gender.stanford.edu/uncovering-authentic-leadership) on Uncovering Authentic Leadership with Professor Kenji Yoshino from NYU Law.

 ### Join the Discussion